ModusCreateOrg/capsule/README.md

 Amazon S3 bucket configuration can be found here.
 The S3 bucket is where the static resources will be uploaded to and hosted from.

+To learn more visit the official webpage here:

 https://aws.amazon.com/s3/